Final-Heaven/C-Sharp-Live-Project/README.md

   </p>
   ```

-  By this point, I had implemented both the models, as well as created CRUD pages for each of them.
-At this point, these pages were fully functional, and were able to
+  By now, I had implemented both the models, as well as created CRUD pages for each of them.
+At this point, these pages were fully functional, and were able to create, read, update, and delete items from the database.
+After creating the models and scaffolding the views, I was also tasked with styling the front end to make it more attractive and create a better user experience.

+# Front-End
+- ## Rental Requests
+  I was eventually tasked with making the Rental Requests Index page look better by turning the default display into an accordion.
+To do this, I needed to